 - 1968 The sun, the Soaring Eagle, the Turquoise Prince, the God by William Bergsma

 - 1973 Trilogy for Chorus and Brass Ensemble by Robert M. Beadell

 - 1983-1987 Hugoboom Commissions

 I Think I Could Turn by Michael Hennagin

 Dan-u-el by Kirke Mechem

 - 1993-present Raymond W. Brock Commissions

 Over the course of ACDA's 50-year history, its leadership has helped it remain true to its purposes.
 Its executive directors have wisely guided it to its current status as the preeminent professional organization for American choral conductors.
-Its Executive Committees and National Boards have shaped the education and caliber of choral conductors for fifty years through national, division, and state conventions, workshops and clinics, repertoire, and commissioned pieces.
+Its Executive Committees and National Boards have shaped the education and caliber of choral conductors through national, division, and state conventions, workshops and clinics, repertoire, and commissioned pieces.
 The organization that decided 50 years ago to promote excellence in choral music through performance, composition, publication, research, teaching, and advocacy has maintained and evolved those goals into the organization that exists today.
 These ideals will continue to hold fast yet advance as ACDA enters its next fifty years and beyond.